bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Jeremy Rubin: 00:00:07

 I was hoping that we can have our panelists, and maybe we'll start with Rene.
-Just introduce themselves quickly, and also answer the question, What is Lightning to you?
+Just introduce themselves quickly, and also answer the question, what is `Lightning` to you?
 And I mean that sort of in the long run.
 Lightning is a thing today, but what is the philosophical Lightning to you?

 Rene Pickhardt: 00:00:26

-So I'm Rene Pickard, a researcher and developer for the Lightning Network.
+So I'm Rene Pickardt, a researcher and developer for the `Lightning Network`.
-And for me personally, the Lightning Network is the means to really create this peer-to-peer electronic cash system so to use Bitcoin in a decentralized way and fast way.
+And for me personally, the `Lightning Network` is the means to really create this peer-to-peer electronic cash system so to use Bitcoin in a decentralized way and fast way.

 Lisa Neigut: 00:00:45